RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

 Annotation and genome files
 ***************************
 First, we want to retrieve the annotation file and the genome file.
-In this case we can find both on the `GENCODE <https://www.gencodegenes.org/releases/current.html>`_ webpage for the human genome.
+In this case we can find both on the `GENCODE <https://www.gencodegenes.org/releases/current.html>`_ :cite:`Gencode` webpage for the human genome.

 .. image:: images/GenCode_download.png
     :scale: 50%